cambiegroup/flowchem/docs/contributing/index.md

 # Contribute to flowchem
+There are many ways of contributing to flowchem: if you are using it and have suggestions or bugs report them in the issue tracker on GitHub, if you find the documentation not clear, propose a change and if you want to add support for new device, that would be awesome as well!
 % part of this page is based on the numpy project one
 % See also https://rdflib.readthedocs.io/en/stable/developers.html
 % And https://diataxis.fr/how-to-guides/

+## Community
+We aim at creating a community around flowchem, by incentive the participation from a diverse group of contributors.
+Please read the [Contributor Covenant](https://www.contributor-covenant.org/) we adopted as Code of Conduct for guidance on how to interact with others in a way that makes the community thrive.

 ## Development process
 1. If you are a first-time contributor: